NicoleAbuhakmeh/blog/_posts/2017-06-09-Traveling-in-Iceland.md

 I wasn’t sure what to expect.
 We’ve all seen the bucketlist photos of the Blue Lagoon,  Gulfoss &  Glacier lagoon, but let me tell you… Nothing prepares you for the pure natural beauty that Iceland has to offer.
 NOTHING.
 Ok, maybe childbirth, but still it’s just as inspiring.

 {% picture /img/Iceland_wowairlines_legroom.JPG --alt Wow airlines %}
-<i>Wow.
-WowAirlines Legroom really is pretty awesome when you're in an exit row.</i>
+<i> WowAirlines Legroom really is pretty awesome when you're in an exit row.</i>

 We stepped off the plane at 4am Iceland time into a dreary yet magical world.
 Daylight was just starting to break as we picked up our tiny little manual rental car.
 A shiny red Chevy Spark that was appropriate for maybe someone of my height (5’3) but not my husband’s 6’2 self.
 We managed to pack ourselves & gear in the little beast for our 5-day adventure!
 {% picture /img/Iceland_Chevy_Spark.JPG --alt Chevy Spark %}
-<I> I think next time we'll upgrade our car too, but this little baby managed to do the trick for our few days. </i>
+<i> I think next time we'll upgrade our car too, but this little baby managed to do the trick for our few days. </i>

 Car tip: Something we take for granted in the US is the use of our debit cards for any purchase from a few cents to as much as you can spend in your bank account.
 European counties have had the chip and pin long before it was rolled out here.
 We didn’t realize this before our trip.
 Enter in the exhausting ritual of buying a preloaded gas station ‘gift card’ for the amount of gas we may need to purchase in our rental.
 Another car tip: Stop for gas when you’re below a half tank, just in case.

 Our first stop was of course the [Blue Lagoon](http://www.bluelagoon.com/), what better way to kick off a vacation than a spa day.
 I had done a little research on what to expect at the bathhouse.
 I knew I had to shower <i>naked</i> making careful care to wash my hair of any products.
-What I did not do is share this knowledge with my husband.  ☺
+What I did not do is share this knowledge with my husband. (oops!)

 Sightseeing tip: I would say that lounging in the Blue Lagoon is a one and done experience.
 It’s warm and milky blue.
 That was most of the appeal, especially to a former farm girl from rural Pennsylvania.
 For me, it was a bit over priced (99 Euro/per person in the shoulder season) for only spending about 30 minutes in the water and a total of about 70 at the location.
 You are welcome to spend the whole day with your entrance ticket, but I think maybe 2 hours total is more than enough to allot for your visit.

 {% picture /img/Iceland_Blue_Lagoon_1.JPG --alt Blue Lagoon %}
 <i> Blue Lagoon.
-It seemed like a place out of a dream!</i>
+It seemed like a place out of a dream! </i>

 {% picture /img/Iceland_Blue_Lagoon_2.jpg --alt Blue Lagoon %}
 <i> Milky blue waters all around the soaking lagoon. </i>